fumiakinagashima/Babylonjs-Metaverse-Research/README.md

 First Start server. (if in first time, you need to install packages with npm install)
 ```
 cd server
-npm install // in first time
+npm install // at first time
 npm run dev
 ```
 And then, you start client side.
 ```
 cd ../front
-npm install // in first time
+npm install // at first time
 npm run dev
 ```
 Access **http://locahost:8080** on your browser.